Where to Stay in Zurich First Time: Best Areas

 🔍FIND MORE HOTELS IN ZURICH

 Despite Wiedikon being a largely residential district, there are still plenty of things to attract visitors, whether cultural or simply entertainment venues.
-Zurich is split into twelve districts and Wiedikon corresponds to District 3 and encompasses the neighborhoods of Alt-Wiedikon, Sihlfeld, and Friedenberg.
+Wiedikon is in District 3 and encompasses Alt-Wiedikon, Sihlfeld, and Friedenberg.

 The small area of Sihlfeld is within Wiedikon and that is where the Sihl River flows.
 Uetliberg Mountain at almost 10,000 feet towers over Wiedikon and plenty of walking trails start out of the district.